tyleransom/EMalgorithmExample/README.md

 - General tip is to start from the solution (if a simulation) or start from the zero-types estimate (if not a simulation)
 - The overall likelihood of the model should increase with each EM iteration
 - If maximization is overly burdensome, you can loosen the convergence criteria at this step for the first few iterations of the algorithm.
 This may improve performance.
+- Convergence is typically more difficult in models where there is not a continuous outcome (i.e. the "mlogitOnly" folder).
+This is because there is much less variation with which to pick up the unobserved types in discrete response models.